 Statewide registration of births and deaths began in 1919.
-Death records for 1919-1930 are indexed and available online in the Georgia Death Certificates.
-Death records for 1928-1930 are available online in the Georgia Non-Indexed Death Certificates.
-Death records for 1919-1940 are also indexed and available through FamilySearch.org.
+Death records for 1919-1927 are indexed and available online in the Georgia Death Certificates.
+Death records for 1919-1943 are also indexed and available through FamilySearch.org.

 You may also request a death certificate from the Vital Records office of the county where the death occurred.
 A list of county offices is available online at vitalrec.com

 In 1914, a State Board of Health was charged with the duty of compiling vital statistics in the state.
 Early registration was scant.
 The few certificates that were filed with the state were grouped roughly by year as they were gathered together, placed in binders, and stamped with a “file number.”
 To some extent the sequence of the certificates reflects the order in which they were received by the state registrar.
-These certificates, which cover principally the years 1914 to early 1919, are available online in the Georgia Death Certificates collection.
+All death certificates prior to 1916 were filed after 1919.

-In general, there are no official death records before 1919.
-The City of Savannah (Chatham County) began recording deaths in 1803.
-Death records from 1803-1890 are housed at the Georgia Historical Society.
+The City of Savannah began recording Savannah deaths in 1803.
+Savannah death registers from 1803-1913 are housed at the City of Savannah Archives.
 For more information, please contact

 The City of Macon (Bibb County) began recording deaths in 1882.
 For more information, please contact